openebs-archive/vhost-user/README.md

 ## Adaptive polling

-There are two basic approaches for synchronization between consumer and producer.
-Either event based notification (using eventfd file descriptor and read/write syscall) or polling (checking condition in a busy loop).
+There are two basic approaches to synchronization between consumer and producer.
+Either event-based notification (using eventfd file descriptor and read/write syscall) or polling (checking condition in a busy loop).
 As explained earlier busy polling does not play well with multithreaded programs using blocking calls.
 We modified busy polling method by inserting relatively short sleep into a busy loop.
-However that does not perform well in all cases and requires manual tuning of sleep interval.
+However, that does not perform well in all cases and requires manual tuning of the sleep interval.
 For sequential IO it increases latency way too much.
 Hence we utilize both approaches based on detected workload.
 We distinguish between two types of workloads: